chongbao01/HotelManagementSystem/README.md

 -	In the "Payload URL" field, enter the Ngrok URL generated earlier, followed by the specific endpoint your application is listening to for webhook events.
 Then add /github-webhook.
 -	Click "Add webhook".

-5. Set up Jenkins pipeline project
+5. Set up the Jenkins pipeline project
--	Create a new Jenkins project through selecting “New Item” in Jenkins Dashboard.
+-	Create a new Jenkins project by selecting “New Item” in the Jenkins Dashboard.
 -	Enter the item name, and select pipeline project, then press ok.
 -	Scroll down to the Build Triggers section, you can set up a GitHub webhook so that Jenkins triggers a build automatically whenever there's a push to the repository.
 -	Scroll down to the pipeline section, in the definition part, select pipeline script from SCM.
 In the SCM part, select Git.
 In the "Repository URL" field, enter the URL of your Git repository.
 -	Under "Branches to build", you can specify which branch Jenkins should build.
 The default is */master, but you can change it to any branch name that exists in your repository.
 -

-6. Push to Github
+6. Push to GitHub
 -	run command 'git add .'
 -	run command 'git commit -m “Trigger Jenkins pipeline”'